about the celebration

 Poetry & the Creative Mind

-This year's annual gala was held at Alice Tully Hall at Lincoln Center in New York City on April 19.
+The 2018 annual gala will be held at Alice Tully Hall at Lincoln Center in New York City on April 25.